ysmood/ys-words/README.md

   Trigger the server to grab note from the Evernote.
   It will return `Update Done` if nothing goes wrong.

+# Debug and Test

+Run the server in debug mode: `npm run-script debug`.

+Run the auto test cases: `npm test`.
+Note, you should launch the server before you run the tests.

 # FreeBSD Licensed